46elks/elkme/README.md

 ## Basic usage

-`./textme.py Wow!
-I'm sending this message from the terminal!`
+`./textme.py "Wow, I'm sending this message from the terminal :)"`

 ## Configuration